Jean-Paul Jauffret: Other mandates

-He was also a judge at the Bordeaux commercial court and honorary consul of the Republic of Hungary in Bordeaux from 1990 to 2012 and treasurer of the Gironde food bank.
+Jauffret was also a judge at the Bordeaux commercial court and honorary consul of the Republic of Hungary in Bordeaux from 1990 to 2012 and treasurer of the Gironde food bank.

-He was also president of the Banque populaire du Sud-Ouest between 1988 and 1998, of which he has been honorary president since 1999, as well as president of the Defense and Promotion Association of Pyla-sur-Mer.
+He was also president of the Banque populaire du Sud-Ouest between 1988 and 1998, of which he was honorary president from 1999 on, as well as president of the Defense and Promotion Association of Pyla-sur-Mer.

 Personal life

 Family

-Jean-Paul Jauffret's younger brother, François Jauffret, is a professional tennis player, who holds the record for selection in the French Davis Cup team (35 caps), and was France's tennis champion nine times, reached the finals of the French Open twice, and winner of several international titles in the 1960s and 1970s.
+Jean-Paul Jauffret's younger brother, François Jauffret, is a retired professional tennis player, who holds the record for selection in the French Davis Cup team (35 caps), and was France's tennis champion nine times, reached the finals of the French Open twice, and winner of several international titles in the 1960s and 1970s.
 His granddaughter Capucine Jauffret played for Team USA at the Under 14 Lacoste World Championship.

 His brother Pierre (1937–2023), was also French cadet and junior champion and participated in the second round of the 1963 edition of the French Open.

 His sister Christine was a teacher and school principal before founding the Plateaux school, intended for students excluded from the school system, which then became the farm school of the village of Plateaux and also welcomes juvenile delinquents entrusted by the Ministry of justice.

 His brother Marc was the financial director of the French Mobil Oil.

+Jean-Paul Jauffret died on 27 June 2026, at the age of 95.